 Create a hub for your podcast

 You need a website hub where you put everything together and that you can use as a home base.
 Here people will be able to learn about you and the show, subscribe, listen, and get a deeper involvement with your brand.
-A site will also help you get discovered by a new audience that’s searching for content on Google.

 The most popular podcasts today are very often full-scale professional productions with big budgets, many staff, high-end equipment, and post-production polish.